Implications of U.S. Banking Regulators’ Final Guidance on TPRM – with Brian Kostek, Kathryn Hardman and Helen Smith

 Protiviti presents Powerful Insights.
-This podcast features leaders and subject-matter experts from around the world offering insights on key issues facing organizations in our dynamic, challenging and competitive global business climate.
+This podcast features leaders and subject-matter experts from around the world offering insights on key issues facing organisations in our dynamic, challenging and competitive global business climate.

-U.S. Banking Regulators Finalize (Finally) Revised Third-Party Risk Management Guidance
+U.S. Banking Regulators Finalise (Finally) Revised Third-Party Risk Management Guidance

 On Tuesday, June 6, 2023, the Office of the Comptroller of the Currency (OCC), the Board of Governors of the Federal Reserve System, and the Federal Deposit Insurance Corporation (collectively, the agencies) issued the “Interagency Guidance on Third-Party Relationships: Risk Management.”
 This marks the long-awaited finalisation of the proposed guidance that was initially issued on July 19, 2021, with a 90-day comment period that extended until October 18, 2021.